yihtserns/camelscript/README.md

 Camel Script
 ============
-Provides syntactic sugar for Apache Camel to make it easy to configure in Groovy script.
+Provides syntactic sugar for Apache Camel to make it easy to set up in Groovy script.

 Overview
 --------